NOAA-EMC/UPP/docs/AddNewVariable.rst

             e) Add the new variable to the UPP/parm/post_avblflds.xml, which lists all fields available for output in GRIB2 format.
 This file is generally not modified unless adding a new field or modifying an existing one.
-                - Post_avblfldidx: the unique array number given in the RQSTFLD.f routine.
+                - Post_avblfldidx: the unique array index number used to store this variable.
                 - Shortname: name describing the variable and level type
                 - Pname: the abbreviation for your variable (should match what is used in params_grib2_tbl_new)
                 - Table info: table used if not standard WMO